Marisolos/APP200v-Team-08/README.md

 # 🅿️ Parq – Find & List Parking Easily

-**MyParkingApp** is a full-stack web application that allows users to register and list their private parking spots, search for available parking in their area, and book a space in just a few clicks.
+**Parq** is a full-stack web application that allows users to register and list their private parking spots, search for available parking in their area, and book a space in just a few clicks.
 Built with Vue 3 and Firebase, the app focuses on simplicity, accessibility, and responsive design.

 ## 📷 Screenshots